 Step 3: Prepare Your Financial Statements

 The Corporate Tax Return is based on your audited or reviewed financial statements prepared under IFRS (or another FTA-accepted accounting standard).
+If you are unsure how to read your own numbers, our primer on understanding financial statements as a UAE business owner is a useful starting point.
 Your financial statements should include:

 If your revenue exceeds AED 50 million, audited financial statements are mandatory.
 Below this threshold, reviewed or internally prepared accounts may be accepted, though audited accounts are always best practice.